mojomojo1/bootkon/TUTORIAL.md

 echo "PROJECT_ID=$PROJECT_ID REGION=$REGION GCP_USERNAME=$GCP_USERNAME"
 ```

+Please also select your project in the next widget and ignore the comment about creating a new project.

+<walkthrough-project-setup></walkthrough-project-setup>

 Have a <walkthrough-editor-open-file filePath="bootstrap.sh">look</walkthrough-editor-open-file> at the bootstrap script and what it does; exeucte it:
 ```bash
 ./bootstrap.sh